-Auction: Atkinson’s annual auction is the PTA’s largest fundraiser and an adult-only event.
-Auction items are donated by local businesses and by members of the Atkinson community.
-The auction features both silent and live auctions.
-Lots of volunteers are needed to help execute this fundraiser.
+Fundraising: In previous years, Atkinson has hosted an annual auction and was the PTA’s largest fundraiser and an adult-only event.
+Auction items were donated by local businesses and by members of the Atkinson community.
+The auction featured both silent and live auctions.
+Lots of volunteers are needed to help execute this type fundraiser.

 Class Representative: A parent volunteer from each class helps to coordinate project, supply, and volunteer needs with the teacher and other parents.
 In addition, this representative plans the auction project or basket for their child’s class.

 Field Day: Held in the spring, field day is organized by our PE teacher and involves 10-12 stations of activities and games that are set up outside the school building.
 Each parent volunteer is responsible for at least one station.